IKamst/controversialness_human_values_correlation_analysis/README.md

 The `\models` folder contains a .pt PyTorch model that is used to detect the human values (needs to be added by the user).

 The `\results` folder contains a list `complete_results` which has information for each comment (e.g. the author, time, text), the comment's controversialness score (taken from Reddit) and the comment's human values (determined by the model).
-The `controversy_pred_results.pt` contains only a comment's controversialness score and the comment's human values.
+The `controversy_pred_results` contains only a comment's controversialness score and the comment's human values.
 These are the results that the read_data.py produces.